 Talk to Other People

 Visit a support group.
 You do not have to talk; you can just listen.
-It may make you feel better to be around people who have experienced what you are going through.
+It may help you feel better to be around people who have experienced what you are going through.

 Talk About or To Your Baby